acend/helm-basics-training/content/labs/_index.en.md

 Helm installs charts into Kubernetes, creating a new release for each installation.
 And to find new charts, you can search Helm chart repositories.

 ### Task: Techlab Setup

-Make sure you have access to a Kubernetes Cluster and `kubectl` is configured the right context.
-For the following labs we are going to create a Namespace.
-You can choose any name, we suggest using e.g. your Username.
-In the labs we are going to use `[USER]` as a placeholder for your created Namespace.
+Make sure you have access to a Kubernetes cluster and `kubectl` is configured to use the right context.
+For the following labs we are going to create a namespace.
+You can choose any name, we suggest using e.g. your username.
+In the labs we are going to use `[USER]` as a placeholder for your created namespace.

 ```bash
 kubectl create ns [USER]